NixOS/rfcs/0000-template.md

 start-date: (fill me in with today's date, YYYY-MM-DD)
 author: (name of the main author)
 co-authors: (find a buddy later to help our with the RFC)
+shepherd-team: (names, to be nominated and accepted by RFC steering committee)
+shepherd-leader: (name to be appointed by RFC steering committee)
 related-issues: (will contain links to implementation PRs)
 ---